veniamin-ilmer/math/balanced-ternary-algebra/readme.md

 | **0** | - | 0 | + |
 | **+** | 0 | + | - |

 Let's try to define sum as XOR.
+It is both commutative and associative.

 | Carry | - | 0 | + |
 |:-:|:-:|:-:|:-:|